 You must then do one of the following until you’re 18:

-- Stay in full-time education, for example at a college
+- Stay in full-time education, for example at a college.

-- Start an apprenticeship or traineeship
+- Start an apprenticeship, traineeship or employment with training.

-- Spend 20 hours or more a week working or volunteering, while in part-time education or training
+- Spend 20 hours or more a week working or volunteering, while in part-time education or training.